tuarua/Swift-IOS-ANE/README.md

 SwiftIOSANE_FW/SwiftIOSANE_FW-Swift.h
-Add the methods to the header to expose to Swift
+Add the method to the header to expose to Swift

 ````objectivec
 - (FREObject _Nullable)runStringTestsWithArgv:(NSPointerArray *_Nullable)argv;